fmaste/Haskell/doc/TypeCheckingAndInference.md

 Why?
 Because the first one is desugared to ```\f -> foldl (+) 0 f``` while this one in inferred as ```mySum :: forall {t :: * -> *} {a}.
-(Foldable t, Num a) => t a -> a```
+(Foldable t, Num a) => t a -> a``` and the restriction only applies to pattern bindings.

 Don't try this with GHCi because it uses by default an extension called
 ```NoMonomorphismRestriction``` that tries to infer a type from a list of